vmware-archive/dispatch/docs/_specs/service-manager/service-manager.md

 ## Problem statement

-Functions are small stateless code artificats.
+Functions are small stateless code artifacts.
 Alone, they are not very useful.
 They need services like databases, messangers, queues, etc. to address a wide variety of use-cases.

 ### User stories (examples)